Therapy designed for performers

 Individual therapy

-A confidential group of performers meeting weekly.
-Focus on emotion regulation, interpersonal dynamics, and resilience.
-75–90 minutes · £75 per person.
-Currently forming.
+A confidential group for performers, focusing on emotion regulation, interpersonal dynamics, and resilience. £85 per person.
+Online via Microsoft Teams.

 Professional consultation

-Consultation for producers, directors, welfare leads, and organisations seeking to improve performer wellbeing or develop wellbeing policy. £150 per hour.
+Consultation for producers, directors, welfare leads, and organisations seeking to improve performer wellbeing or develop policy. £180 per hour.
+Written welfare reports £150 per hour.
+Online or in person.

 How it works